 Chris Gussis has been poked and prodded, tested on treadmills and with memory quizzes, served fatty meals followed by blood tests.
 His memory, cognition, and emotional regulation have been measured and his brain waves monitored.
 And he went through it all for science.

-Gussis (SED’71) has offered himself up in at least 317 medical and health experiments in labs at BU and elsewhere, studying subjects from toothbrush efficiency (battery vs. rechargeable) to multivitamin outcomes.
+Gussis (Wheelock’71) has offered himself up in at least 317 medical and health experiments in labs at BU and elsewhere, studying subjects from toothbrush efficiency (battery vs. rechargeable) to multivitamin outcomes.
 He has contributed to scientific knowledge of emotional regulation in adulthood, the diagnosis of Alzheimer’s through optical spectroscopy, and the effects of consuming eggs and egg substitutes on cognitive function in older adults.
 And that’s just, you know, lately.

 “It’s what kept me going,” he says.
 “It’s been a lot of fun.”

-A Rutgers graduate who earned a doctorate degree in education at BU, 89-year-old Gussis taught health science at Montclair State University in New Jersey before retiring and moving to the Boston area in the mid-1990s.
+A Rutgers graduate who earned a doctorate in education at BU, 89-year-old Gussis taught health science at Montclair State University in New Jersey before retiring and moving to the Boston area in the mid-1990s.
 He began casting about for a meaningful project to fill his days, and was intrigued by the many experiments needing volunteer subjects at the area’s universities, hospitals, and medical schools.

 “This is a hotbed,” he says.
 “I thought, let me see what this is like.
 And I got hooked on it.”

 He has become a regular in labs from the BU Medical Campus to Mass General Hospital to the Hebrew SeniorLife Institute for Aging Research at the Hebrew Rehabilitation Center in Roslindale, just a short walk from his house.